uhub/awesome-actionscript-sorted/README.md

 * [ParticleNodeSequencer](https://github.com/soulwire/ParticleNodeSequencer) - An experimental particle based audio sequencer, created in Flash using Tonfall; the new open source AS3 audio engine produced by Andre Michelle
 * [local-audio-recorder](https://github.com/pauln/local-audio-recorder) - Local audio recorder (no streaming server required).
 Currently requires Flash Player 10.1 or above.
 * [pushtape-player.js](https://github.com/zirafa/pushtape-player.js) - A customizable JS audio page player with global playback controls, based on Soundmanager2.
-* [AS3-SoundFont-Parser](https://github.com/robsheely/AS3-SoundFont-Parser) - An as3 utility library for reading SoundFont (sf2) files and extracting their samples as wavs.
-The project contains a demo application "SoundFontParserDemo.mxml" in the demo folder.
-It shows how to use the library to extract the sample waveforms as WAV files.
-It also show a crude way to generate music from MIDI files, based on the DemoMidi application from the tonfall audio library (http://code.google.com/p/tonfall/.)
 * [Sequencer](https://github.com/bazmul25/Sequencer) - Audio Sequencer - Actionscript
 * [playcorder-core-as3](https://github.com/normanzb/playcorder-core-as3) - Audio playing and recording component based on Flash with intuitive Javascript API
 * [Jukebox](https://github.com/AlwynW/Jukebox) - Music manager for Actionscript 3 projects